sourslaw/06_Weather_Dashboard/README.md

 ![alt text](Assets/Images/screenshot.png)

 ## Description
-- A weather dashboard . . .
+- A minimalist weather dashboard giving you just what you need

 ### The User Story for this project is as follows:
 - AS A traveler, I WANT to see the weather outlook for multiple cities, SO THAT I can plan a trip accordingly